 The market is located about 100 kilometers south of the center of Bangkok.
 The way here is a nice ride through rural Thailand, very different than the urban capital.

 There are about 200 canals, that were a big part of carrying the water.
-On these canals are a few floating markets, only some of these are for outsiders, some are only for the residents of a certain village.
+On these canals are a few floating markets, only some of these are for outsiders, but most are for residents of certain villages.

 Bargain, vendors here mean business.
 Prices here are usually higher, for the tourists.
 If you couldn't get the price you wanted, move on to another stall.